 Close to Home Organics is a family farm business, operating at Glen Valley Organic Farm.
 Chris Bodnar and Paige Dampier manage the business, overseeing crop planning, growing, harvesting and sales.
-We grow an array of certified organic, seasonal vegetables and fruit, selling through a Community Shared Agriculture program, farmers markets and select restaurants.
+We grow an array of certified organic, seasonal vegetables and fruit, selling through a Community Shared Agriculture program, and some wholesale through Discovery Organics.

 We have lived and worked at Glen Valley Organic Farm since 2007.
 We started Close to Home Organics in the fall of 2011, building off of five years of farming experience at Glen Valley Organic Farm.
 Our guiding philosophy is that the healthiest, most flavourful and environmentally sustainable food is grown close to home.